LouisAlbanZiko/hermes/README.md

 zig build run
 ```

-If everything is setup correctly and you have added at least one file to the `www` directory you should be able to open it on the browser.
+If everything is setup correctly and you have added at least one file to the `www` directory you should be able to access it from the browser.

 ### Plans for 2.0
 I plan to add certain features to the server and release it as a 2.0 version: